 Today, Porto Flavia attracts visitors from all over the world who come here to admire not only the technical innovations of the past, but also its stunning natural beauty.
 For those seeking an authentic experience, the site offers guided tours that not only the workings of the port, but also the stories of the miners who worked so hard here.
 The views from Porto Flavio over the sea and the rock of Pan di Zucchero are some of the most beautiful in Sardinia, and although originally it was here that ships loaded with minerals came, today it is the destination of those seeking peace, beauty and inspiration.

-Whether you're a lover of history, technology, or just looking for a beautiful place to take photos, Porto Flavia will not disappoint.
-For the ultimate experience, it's also possible to take a boat trip that will give you a breathtaking view of the entire reef and harbour from sea level.
+Whether you're a lover of history, technology, or just looking for a gorgeous spot for photos, Porto Flavia will not disappoint.
+For the ultimate experience, it's also possible to take a boat trip that will give you a breathtaking view of the entire reef and harbor from sea level.